microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Magic attack bonus = MIND bonus + Level

 Add attack bonus to d20 roll.
 If higher than your opponent's Armor Class (AC), it's a hit.
-Natural 20 is automatically a critical, dealing additional damage equal to your weapon/spell's maximum damage.
+Natural 20 is automatically a critical, dealing additional damage equal to your weapon's maximum damage.
+Melee attack bonuses are used for matial weapons, Missile attack bonuses are used for ranged combat, and Magic attack bonuses are used for staves and other magical items with special powers.

 If the total attack bonus is +6 or more, a second attack can be made with a -5 penalty to the attack bonus.
 If the total bonus is +11 or more a third attack can be made at a -10 penalty.
 For example, if the total bonus is +12, three attacks can be made at +12/+7/+2.